Cordless Angle Grinder vs Corded for Woodworking

 A group of geniuses/nerds are currently working on some futuristic alternatives to help alleviate all of our blue-collar woes when it comes to whisking cumbersome power cords around.
 Such developments in the battery tech sector will utilize multiple new mediums to maximize battery storage capacity considerably.

 With a significant amount of R&D going into everything from lithium-sulfur and nano-silicon batteries, we could be looking at a vast increase in battery efficiency in the near future.
 Almost by more than three times of the standard lithium-ion battery technology produces.
 So rest assured, science is soon coming to the rescue so we all can get rid of cords once and for all.

 But for now, cordless angle grinders are about as good as it gets, and that’s still pretty damn good!

-For the most part, angle grinders are very beginner-friendly and straightforward power tool to use.
+For the most part, angle grinders are very beginner-friendly and straightforward power tools to use.
 The main underlying safety concern associated with angle grinders is the dreaded kickback.

-A kickback is a sudden reaction to a pinched or snagged rotating wheel, backing pad, or other accessory.
-This occurs when the grinder grabs the material rapidly stalling causing the angle grinder to uncontrollably forced in the opposite direction the rotating wheel.
+A kickback is a sudden reaction to a pinched or snagged rotating wheel, backing pad, or other accessories.
+This occurs when the grinder grabs the material rapidly stalling causing the angle grinder to uncontrollably forced in the opposite direction of the rotating wheel.

 Kickbacks can happen when either cutting or grinding and mostly transpire when using the wrong wheel or operating the grinder at inappropriate speeds.